preetiGusain/checkEnv/readme.md

 // Run the check
-checkEnv(requiredVariables);
+checkEnvVariables(requiredVariables);
 ```

 4. If any required environment variables are missing or empty, the program will log the errors and exit.

 ## How It Works

-1. The checkEnv function loads environment variables from the .env file using the dotenv package.
+1. The dotenv-verifier function loads environment variables from the .env file using the dotenv package.

 2. It checks for the presence of each required environment variable in the process environment.